The UK Government has developed the 'settled status' scheme for EU nationals to apply for residence in the UK after Brexit.

 What if the UK leaves the EU without a deal?

-Further guidance was issued to confirm that EU nationals will be able to enter the UK after the 29 March 2019 for an interim period.
+Further guidance was issued to confirm that EU nationals will be able to enter the UK after the 31 October 2019 for an interim period.
 If they want to stay longer than three months, they will have to apply for leave to remain which would allow them to stay in the UK for up to three years.
-This is a temporary, non-extendable immigration status.
-It will not give indefinite leave to remain, lead to status under the EU settlement scheme or make EU nationals eligible to stay in the UK indefinitely.
+This is a temporary, non-extendable immigration status and the time spent can count to a future application for settlement.

 Is there any guidance available?